Beryl May Dent: Department of Physics, University of Bristol (1925–1929)

 In December 1929, Dent resigned her position at Bristol and it was accepted with regret by the university council.
 Marjorie Josephine Littleton, the daughter of a local Bristol councillor and a graduate of Girton College, University of Cambridge, was appointed as her replacement on the 1 February 1930.
-Littleton was later Sir Neville Mott's co-author and research assistant in the physics department.
+Littleton was later Sir Nevill Mott's co-author and research assistant in the physics department.
 In 1930, Lennard-Jones returned to Bristol, as Dean of the Faculty of Science, and introduced the new quantum theories to the Bristol group.

 Metropolitan-Vickers, Trafford Park (1930–1960)

 Metropolitan-Vickers was a British heavy industrial firm, well-known for industrial electrical equipment and generators, street lighting, electronics, steam turbines, and diesel locomotives.
 They built the Metrovick 950, the first commercial transistorised computer.
 In 1917, a Research and Education Department was established at the Trafford Park site, when the care of the library came within the remit of James George Pearce.
 He made the library the centre of a new "technical intelligence" section.
 In the 1920s, the post of librarian was held by Lucy Stubbs, a former assistant librarian at the University of Birmingham, and past member of the first standing committee of ASLIB.
 Stubbs did not possess scientific qualifications, maintaining that a librarian, if assisted by other technical staff, did not need to understand science or engineering.
 In 1929, James Steele Park Paton reorganised and expanded the section with Dent succeeding Stubbs as technical librarian on 6 January 1930.
 She joined the scientific and technical staff as was one of only two senior women in the research department, and in contrast to Stubbs, was employed principally for her technical skills.

 Dent was honorary secretary to the founding committee for the ASLIB Lancashire and Cheshire branch from 1931 to 1936.
 In 1932, the branch had twenty-six members and had organised four meetings, including one addressed by Sir Henry Tizard, the then President of ASLIB.
 After the war, it formed the basis for the Northern Branch of the association.
 Technical librarianship emerged as a new scientific career in interwar Britain and rapidly became one of the few types of professional industrial employment that was routinely open to both women and men.
 By 1933, Dent reported that the Metropolitan-Vickers library had three thousand engineering volumes and around the same number in pamphlets and patent specifications.
 Besides covering electrical subjects, the library covered accountancy, employment questions, and subjects of interest to the sales department.
 It also issued a weekly bulletin, scrutinised patents, handled patents taken out by research staff, and exchanged information with associated companies.